Engage in live, instructor-led lectures and peer discussions

 This cohort-based course covers a new module each week.
 In addition to the video lectures, case studies, and interviews with industry experts on the platform, you will have opportunities to interact with the faculty.
 Teaching assistants also will host weekly video conferences to field questions and facilitate discussions.
 The course culminates with a practical capstone project applying what you learned to your own business context.

-Exclusive video lectures, interviews, case studies, short assessments, and discussion boards
+Exclusive video lectures, expert interviews, case studies, and community discussions

-Continuous project work alongside facilitators and faculty with live video office hours each week
+Hands-on peer projects supported by facilitators with live virtual office hours each week

 Gregory LaBlanc has been teaching at the UC Berkeley School of Law and Haas School of Business since 2005.
 His research interests lie at the intersection of law, finance, and psychology in the areas of business strategy and risk management.
 He has been the recipient of numerous teaching awards at UC Berkeley, including the Earl F. Cheit Award for Outstanding Teaching (2009) and the Haas EWMBA Core Graduate Instructor of the Year (2004-2005).
 Gregory has been instrumental in developing and teaching innovative courses, such as Blockchain and the Future of Technology, Business, and Law, to keep Berkeley students on the cutting edge of the increasing complex and ever-changing business environment.